Welcome to the Southern Regional Center for Children and Youth with Special Health Care Needs!

 Educate and Empower Together Circles of Life Conference May 6-7 (Virtual) — Free for Families in 2021

 Tele?
 What have we learned from pivoting to tele-services for those with ASD & DD?
-May 12, 8:30am-12:30pm Community of Practice on Autism Spectrum Disorder and other Developmental Disabilities Registration.
+May 12, 8:30am-12:30pm Community of Practice on Autism Spectrum Disorder and other Developmental Disabilities Save the Date!
+Registration coming soon.

 Free Learning Together Live Virtual Events for people Supporting Neurodiverse Students scheduled in 2021.
 [5/11; 6/8]